-Rev. Anna Von Winckler is our Transitional Pastor of Gardens Presbyterian Church.
+Rev. Dr. Jeff Colarossi is our Pastor of Gardens Presbyterian Church.

 Rev. Linda LeSourd Lader is our Parish Associate.

 She is ordained in the Presbytery of Tropical Florida and served as temporary supply pastor to 2nd Presbyterian Church (The Sanctuary) in Ft.
 Lauderdale from February through August 2011.
 Before and after her time in Ft.
 Lauderdale, she served on the pastoral staff at New York Avenue Presbyterian Church in Washington, DC, where she was most recently a Parish Associate.
 In 1981, together with her husband, Phil, she co-founded Renaissance Weekends, 5-day family retreats for leaders from all walks of life.
 They continue to host these retreats five times a year, now with their adult daughters, Mary-Catherine and Whitaker.